Sorry, you need to enable JavaScript to visit this website.

 Tax Credits for Home Energy Efficiency

 The Inflation Reduction Act extended some tax credits and created new ones to help households with energy-efficient home upgrades.
-Many of these credits are effective starting in calendar year 2023.
-Tax credits are managed by the Internal Revenue Service (IRS) and taxpayers must claim credits when filing their annual tax return.
+Tax credits are available now and are managed by the Internal Revenue Service (IRS).
+Taxpayers must claim credits when filing their annual federal tax return.

 Information about tax credits can be found at the following links.
 Please consult a financial or tax advisor for further assistance.